Yunus0or1/Basic-Machine-Learning/README.md

 # Machine-Learning
 This project was for CSE 452 Machine Learning Lab.
-Very basic ML codes for Apartment price prediction, Fakenews detection and Sentiment analysis.
-Datasets are included.
-You can just download the Python code and dataset and then run the program.
+Very basic ML codes on **Apartment Price Prediction**, **Fakenews Detection** and **Sentiment Analysis**.
+Datasets are included.You can just download the Python code and dataset and then run the program.
-Datasets must be in the same directory as the Python code if you do not set directory by yourself.
+> Datasets must be in the same directory as the Python code if you do not set directory by yourself.

 # Installation
 The general installation guide to run different projects is provided here.
 However if any **error** occurs due to missing libraries, please read the error and install the library according to that information.